Second Narrows Rail Bridge: Second bridge (1969)

-In 1969, the original 1926 railbridge was replaced by CN Rail with a larger, higher lift bridge.
-The lift section was now 503 ft, which was the longest lift span in Canada.
+In 1969, the original 1925 rail bridge was replaced by CNR with a larger, higher lift bridge located just east of the old rail bridge.
+The lift section now had a length of 493 ft, which was the longest lift span in Canada.
 A bridgetender activates cables and counterweights to raise the span.
 Unless moving a train across Burrard Inlet, the lift section is always in the up position to allow ships to go underneath.

-The current bridge has a vertical clearance of 46 m at the main lift span fully raised (open position).
-The vertical lift section of the Second Narrows Railway Bridge provides 137 m clear navigation width between rubbing fenders.
+The current bridge has a vertical clearance of 153 ft during mean high tide when the main lift span is fully raised (open position).
+The vertical lift section of the Second Narrows Railway Bridge provides 450 ft clear navigation width between rubbing fenders.
 However, the Ironworkers Second Narrows road bridge has a vertical clearance of 44 m and the shipping channel where the maximum horizontal clearance available is 110 m wide.